Helpful Tips for First-Time International Travelers

 Book hotels ahead, especially in prime season.

 Spontaneity can be fun and exciting, but it can also ruin an international trip.
 For your first time traveling abroad, I recommend booking your hotels in advance.
 If you’re the more adventurous type and you’ll be traveling around from place to place, at least book your first night or two.
 Know that you’ll have a clean, safe place to lay your head once you arrive at your destination.

 Driving?
 Get an International Driving Permit.

 Laws vary from country to country, but if you plan to rent a car and drive, get an IDP.
 In Italy, for instance, if you get pulled over, you have a great chance of getting a big fat ticket if you don’t have an international license.
 But you can obtain one before you take an international trip.
 Bring two passport photos with you to your local AAA, fill out an application, and wait for your permit.
 You must, of course, have a valid US drivers license to qualify.
 The fee is $20.
-An IDP (sometimes called an International Drivers License) is also an additional form of identification and translates your ID into ten different languages.
+An IDP (sometimes called an International Drivers Permit) is also an additional form of identification and translates your ID into ten different languages.
 Tip: To secure the best price, I recommend booking a car through Discover Cars or Rental Cars.

 Think about currency.